June Fernández: Life and work

 Fernández was born in Bilbao in 1984.
 As a child she would interview her grandmother as part of her ambition to work for the newspaper El País.
 She graduated in journalism from the University of the Basque Country and then briefly lived in Nicaragua.
 She fulfilled her ambition when she started work for El País in 2006.
 Leaving there in 2009 she joined, and was till 2011, an advocate and publicist for SOS Racisme Biscay.
 Her support continued in 2020 when she spoke up in support of the end of xenophobia in the Basque country.

 Pikara Magazine was founded in November 2010 by four journalists from the Equal Journalism Network: Maite Asensio Lozano, Itziar Abad, Lucía Martínez Odriozola and Fernández.

 She started blogging moving on to the alternative fortnightly newspaper Diagonal.

 In 2020 she published Abrir el Melon, which translates as "Open the Melon".
 The book concerns a decade of female journalism.
 Fernandez has said that with respect to the title, she considers "melons tasty, sometimes bitter and addictive... and that she will open more".

 She became the director of the Pikara Magazine and in 2021 she was on the magazine's coordination team with Andrea Momoitio, Mª Ángeles Fernández and account keeper Tamia Quima Morales.

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.